fabianmichael/kirby-markdown-field/README.md

 # Kirby – Markdown field

-⚠️ **WARNING:** This plugin is still in alpha state.
-Some things might not work as expected, yet. ⚠️
+⚠️ **Notice:** This plugin is still in late alpha/early beta state.
+Some things might not work as expected, yet.
+However, if you’re adventurous: it might crash, but thanks to Kirby’s state management, data loss is pretty unlikely.
+Just Hit `⌘S`/`Ctrl+s` often enough to save your work. ⚠️

 **Known issues of the alpha:**

 - CodeMirror 6 is still in beta.
-Its API might still be subject to minor changes, so this plugin will not reach a stable version until CodeMirror 6 does.
+Its API might still be subject to minor changes, so this plugin will not officially reach a stable version until CodeMirror 6 does.
 - File/page selector queries are not supported yet.

 Enhanced, extensible Markdown field for Kirby CMS.
 Version 2!

 **Features:**

-- Syntax highlighting for Markdown and Kirbytext
+- Sophisticated, but subtle highlighting for Markdown and Kirbytext
 - Context-based format toggling (almost WYSIWYG-like)
 - Smart indentation for wrapping headlines and list items
+- Keyboard shortcuts for most actions
 - Custom toolbar buttons
 - Custom syntax highlights
 - Option to show whitespace characters
 - Clickable URLs
-- Configurable syntax (e.g. choose `_italic` or `*italic`)
+- Configurable Markdown syntax (e.g. choose `_italic` or `*italic`)
+- Replaces Kirby’s default [Markdown block](https://getkirby.com/docs/reference/panel/blocks/markdown) with one, that also supports syntax-highlighting.
-- Support for touch-based devices (thanks to CodeMirror 6)
+- Support for touch-based devices and great performance (thanks to CodeMirror 6)

 💡 **TL;DR:** The Markdown field, you all have been waiting for!